microsoft/OpenAIWorkshop/labs/Lab_Data_Analytics/README.md

     ![](./Images/python3.11_add_to_path.png)

 - **If you have Python 3.11.5 already installed.
-However not added to the enviorment variables, please rerun the python Setup**:
+However, python is not added to the enviorment variables, please rerun the python Setup**:
     - click Next on Modify page
     - click Next on Optional Page
     - select ```Add Python to enviorment variable``` under Advanced Option